Lere8848/COM0248_Coursework_2/README.md

 ### Pipeline C – Depth → Point Cloud → Segmentation

-- Converts depth to point cloud
+- **Label Projection**: From RGB-D input, depth maps are projected into 3D point clouds using camera intrinsics.
+Polygon annotations are mapped to each point (table / background) via 2D-to-3D projection (`convert_point_label.py`).

+- **Balanced Sampling & Storage**: Each `.npz` file contains 4096 labeled points with ~20% being table points.
+Balanced sampling is used to handle class imbalance.

+- **Data Augmentation**: Each point cloud is downsampled to 2048 / 4096 / 8192 points, expanding the training set 4× (1124 samples in total).

-- Uses a segmentation model to classify points as table or background
+- **Segmentation Model**: A lightweight DGCNN-based segmentation model (`dgcnn_seg.py`) is used to classify each point.
+Training logic is in `train.py`.

-- Evaluates per-point IoU and mIoU for segmentation
-- 补充
+- **Evaluation**: Per-scene and overall metrics (F1, IoU, etc.) are computed using `eval.py`, including confusion matrix outputs.

 ---